Who can buy Tesla Insurance?

 The company says the reason it offers lower rates in the first place is that it “uniquely understands its vehicles” and their “technology, safety and repair costs.”

 And while Musk plans to offer his in-house insurance around the globe someday, he acknowledges that it’s been slow going so far.
-The company is also working on entering Illinois and Washington, according to media reports.
+Today, Tesla Insurance is currently available in 11 states.

-“The regulatory process for approval to offer insurance is extremely slow and complex, varying considerably by state,” he wrote on Twitter last month.
+“The regulatory process for approval to offer insurance is extremely slow and complex, varying considerably by state,” he wrote on Twitter.

 So even if you are a luxury EV driver who would benefit by switching to Tesla Insurance, it may be a long time before you can take advantage.